peakBreaker/serverSetups/README.md

 ## Summary of configurations
 ![Network figure](./Network_fig.png)

 #### Harden server:
 - Create a new user with sudo access
 - Copy over SSH public keys from machine and keys folder
 - Disable root login
 - Change ssh port to port specified in vars
-- Enable the firewall to close off all ports except 80, 123 and ssh port found in group vars
+- Enable the firewall to close off all ports except port *80* for http, port *123* for ntp and ssh port found in group vars, which in our case is port *2200*
 - Update all applications
 - Creates database user `catalog` with limited permissions
 - Makes .git folder unavailable through the browser
 #### Other config: